garronej/vite-envs/README.md

 The recommended way to get started with `cra-envs` is to follow the instructions provided in [the cra-envs-demo-app](https://github.com/garronej/cra-envs-demo-app).
-Now, if you want to aquire a deeper understanding what the tool does and how you can follow the following steps.
+Now, if you want to acquire a deeper understanding what the tool does and how you can follow the following steps.

 Start by installing the tool: